 Here are some alternatives to flowers and chocolates for Valentine’s Day:

-1. Instead of dinner in a crowded, overpriced restaurant, make him or her an unforgettable meal at home.
+1. Instead of dinner in a crowded, overpriced restaurant, make dinner together at home.

 Cooking for someone signifies thoughtfulness and effort.
 By preparing food, you are showing that you care enough to take time out of your busy day to do something you think the person you love would enjoy.
 Being cooked for makes a person feel special, important and appreciated.